 Virtual Private Network (VPN) use is legal in most countries.
 Having said this, what you do with a VPN is another matter altogether.
-There are also some countries which have totally banned VPN use.
-A handful have tentatively allowed them, albeit with some restrictions.
+There are also some countries that have totally banned VPN use.
+A handful has tentatively allowed them, albeit with some restrictions.

 We use VPNs for many reasons including to mask our IP addresses or bypass geo blocks.
 However, the crux of the matter is basically increased privacy and security online.
 Simply put, they help protect our digital life.